jipingw/NuPoP_Fortran/readme.txt

 or
    $ npred_chem

-You will need to input sequence file name (in fasta format), species and etc. Two models are built in, 1st order duration HMM and 4th order duration HMM.
-One for MNase map trained and the other for chemical map trained models.
+You will need to input sequence file name (in fasta format), species and etc. Two models are built in, 1st order duration HMM and 4th order duration
+HMM, one trained based MNase maps and the other trained based on chemical maps.

 5. Output

 NuPoP_Fortran outputs five columns: chromosome coordinate (position), probability that a given chromosome location is the start of a nucleosome(P-start), nucleosome occupancy(occup) at the given location, the nucleosome affinity score (N/L) and  histone affinity score for every 147 bp. npred will output file with extension _P1.txt or P4.txt standing for first order and 4th order HMM.
 The npred_chem will output same files but with _chem extension.

 6. References